 He is also the founder and board chair of the SEIU 775 Benefits Group, which provides training, health care, and retirement benefits to Washington State’s home care workers.
 The Benefits Group is the largest long-term care workforce development organization in the country and the only organization providing Advanced Registered Apprenticeship training for home care workers.
 In addition to building career pathways for caregivers, the Benefits Group provides affordable, comprehensive health benefits and the nation’s first pension fund for home care workers.

-Born and raised in Cincinnati, Ohio, Rolf graduated from Bard College and joined SEIU as an organizer in Atlanta, Georgia in 1991.
-He’s married and lives in West Seattle.
+Born and raised in Cincinnati, OH, David graduated from Bard College and joined SEIU as an organizer in 1991.
+He lives with his wife in Seattle.